Translucent cosmetic braces offer the same benefits as wire braces, but with a softer, lower profile aesthetic.

 Since translucent braces are a bit weaker than metal braces, they may require protracted treatment time.
 This is because your orthodontist will have to apply force more gradually, to avoid overtaxing the the strength capabilities of the brackets.

 This treatment typically costs more than traditional metal braces do.
 To save a bit on costs, some patients choose to have the ceramic braces applied to only their more visible teeth — usually the upper teeth, or even just the upper center portion of their teeth — and then have traditional metal brackets placed on the rest.

 Additionally, with this style of braces, there is the possibility of tooth abrasion in cases where the incisal edges of the upper front teeth touch the lower ceramic brackets.

-Book your Complimentary Smile Consultation today with Ridge Meadows Orthodontics.
+Book your No Obligation Smile Consultation today with Ridge Meadows Orthodontics.